-Special voting documents will be available from Friday 20 September 2019 to 12 noon, Saturday 12 October 2019 at:

-- Rangitikei District Council main office, 46 High St, Marton - Taihape Library/Service Centre, 90-92 Hautapu Street, Taihape.
+Special voting documents will be available from 16 September to 12 noon, Saturday 8 October 2022 at the Rangitikei District Council main office, 46 High St, Marton or Taihape Library/Service Centre, 102 Hautapu Street, Taihape and at Te Matapihi (Bulls Community Centre) Criterion Street, Bulls.

-Special voting documents can be posted directly out to electors.
-The completed voting paper however, must be in the hands of the electoral officer or the deputy electoral officer by noon on election day, i.e. 12 noon, Saturday 12 October 2019.
+If time allows, special voting documents can be posted out directly to electors.
+The completed voting paper however, must be in the hands of the Electoral Officer or the Deputy Electoral Officer by noon on election day, i.e. 12 noon Saturday 8 October 2022.